You are loved.

 It’s both a complex and incredibly simple thing.
 And one simple thing I can do is to share more love with my neighbors.
 I invite you to join me.

-On display March 24 to May 6 in space #9203 on the ninth floor of Artomatic is the response.
+On display March 24 to May 6 in space #9203 on the ninth floor of Artomatic was the response.

 My heartfelt thanks to everyone who submitted a message for our neighbors, including: